Dime Savings Institution (Newark, NJ)

 Cause Details

-Small depositors alarmed by the failure of A. M. Reynolds (a private banker and manager associated with the institution).
+Alarm caused by the recent failure of A. M. Reynolds, a private banker who was a manager of the institution.

 Measures

-Clerks paid depositors promptly; doors kept open during evening; president announced reopening at 7 o'clock to receive deposits.
+Clerks paid depositors promptly throughout the day; doors kept open during the evening; president announced reopening next morning.

 Newspaper Excerpt

-A run was made to-day upon the Dime Savings Institution by small depositors, alarmed by the recent failure of A. M. Reynold's private bank, who was manager in this institution.
+A run was made to-day upon the Dime Savings Institution by small depositors, caused by the recent failure of A. M. Reynolds, private banker, who was a manager in the institution.

 Source